 In most typefaces it’s hard to tell which letters have been combined to make the ampersand.
 The two letters are “E” and “t,” which spell “et” — the Latin word for “and.”
 In English it is pronounced “and,” not “et,” except in the rare case of “&c,” which is pronounced “et cetera.”
 In the examples above, only the last one (Trebuchet MS) clearly reveals the original “E” and “t.”

 Although the ampersand is often used in business names and logos such as A&P, AT&T, Barnes & Noble, Bain & Company and Simon & Schuster, it is inappropriate in normal text.
 Ampersands are sometimes used in book titles to save space on covers.
 I spent a lot of time looking for a book cover with an ampersand.
 After I gave up, on a Saturday morning FedEx brought me this excellent book — about typography — with an ampersand on the cover.

-This blog post is adapted from my upcoming Typography for Independent Publishers.
+This blog post is adapted from my new Typography for Independent Publishers.